-Perspective | By giving Trump a town hall to rival Biden’s, NBC is playing into his ratings obsession — again.
+Perspective | By giving Trump a town hall to rival Biden’s, NBC is playing into his ratings obsession — again

 Actually, I’d describe that gambit with an entirely different word: specious.
 It may sound plausible, but it is wrong.

-In fact, NBC News is doing what so much of mainstream media has done time and again: Allowed Trump to steal the spotlight and command attention on his terms.
+In fact, NBC News is doing what so much of mainstream media has done time and again: allowed Trump to steal the spotlight and command attention on his terms.

 “I am dismayed—more like disgusted—by NBC’s decision to air Trump’s ‘I won’t play by the rules so let me make my own rules’ town hall opposite Biden’s,” wrote a former NBC News executive, Cheryl Gould.

 She wasn’t alone.
-MSNBC marquee host Rachel Maddow obliquely signaled her unhappiness with the decision on her Wednesday night show as she interviewed Biden’s running mate Kamala Harris.
-The former founding editor-in-chief of MSNBC.com, journalism educator Merill Brown, went a step further by telling press critic Eric Boelhert it was scandalous: “If it was their decision, then they have ignored their civic responsibilities.”
-More than a hundred actors and producers from NBC’s entertainment division are protesting the move in a letter to top executives as well.”
+MSNBC marquee host Rachel Maddow obliquely signaled her unhappiness with the decision on her Wednesday night show as she interviewed Biden’s running mate, Sen. Kamala D. Harris.
+The former founding editor-in-chief of MSNBC.com, journalism educator Merrill Brown, went a step further by telling press critic Eric Boehlert it was scandalous: “If it was their decision, then they have ignored their civic responsibilities.”
+More than a hundred actors and producers from NBC’s entertainment division are protesting the move in a letter to top executives, as well.

-Here’s the problem with NBC’s rationale: The time slots for these one-person town halls only became available because Trump refused to comply with the presidential debate commission’s common-sense proposal to keep this week’s originally scheduled debate on track after he contracted coronavirus — by doing it remotely.
+Here’s the problem with NBC’s rationale: The time slots for these one-person town halls became available only because Trump refused to comply with the presidential debate commission’s common-sense proposal to keep the debate originally scheduled for this week on track after he contracted the novel coronavirus — by doing it remotely.

 Under the commission’s plan, everyone involved in the debate would remain in separate locations, united only on a screen, like everything else these days.
-Not ideal, perhaps, but far safer — and even preferable, since the chaotic interrupting that characterized the first presidential debate early this month could be restrained through the wonders of technology.
+Not ideal, perhaps, but far safer — and even preferable, since the chaotic interrupting that characterized the first presidential debate last month could be restrained through the wonders of technology.

 Trump would have none of it.
 In a Fox Business interview with one of his favorite sycophants, Maria Bartiromo, he dissed the idea, in part because “they cut you off whenever they want.”